 6. Crowdfunding Platforms

-Minimum investments on crowdfunding platforms can range from $500 to $10,000.
-Some platforms charge management fees, ranging from 0.5% to 2% of the investment.
+Minimum investments on these platforms range from $500 to $10,000.
+Management fees typically run 0.5% to 2% of your investment annually.

 - Benefits: Crowdfunding provides access to high-value properties without the need for direct ownership or management.